Purva Mimamsa Sutras: Philosophy

 Jaimini, in his Mimamsa Sutra, presents material activity and its results as the whole of reality (vipanam rtam).
-He and later proponents of Karma-mimamsa philosophy teach that material existence is endless, that there is no liberation.
+He, along with later proponents of Karma-mimamsa, philosophy teaches that material existence is endless and that there is no liberation.
 For Mimamsas, the cycle of karma is perpetual, and the best one can aim for is higher birth among the Devas.
-Therefore, they hold that the whole purpose of the Vedas is to engage human beings in rituals for creating good karma, and consequently the mature soul's prime responsibility is to ascertain the exact meaning of the Vedas' sacrificial injunctions and to execute them.
+Therefore, they assert that the primary purpose of the Vedas is to engage human beings in rituals for creating good karma, and consequently the mature soul's prime responsibility is to ascertain the exact meaning of the Vedas' sacrificial injunctions and to execute them.

 Content

+The first verse of the Mimamsa Sutras states that the text's purpose is an inquiry into dharma.
+The text establishes that dharma cannot be known through perception.
+Teachings of dharma without basis in the Vedas, such as of the Buddha and Jina, are based on perception.
+Therefore, they are not valid teachings of dharma, Jaimini reasons.

 Mimamsa Sutra consists of twelve chapters: